digitalocean/csi-digitalocean/README.md

 flag `--driver-name` to force the new driver to use the old name.
 Failing to do so will cause any existing PVs to be unusable since the new driver will not manage them and the old driver is no longer running.

+## Configuration

+### Default volumes paging size

+Some CSI driver operations require paging through the volumes returned from the DO Volumes API.
+By default, the page size is not defined and causes the DO API to choose a value as specified in the [API reference](https://docs.digitalocean.com/reference/api/api-reference/#section/Introduction/Links-and-Pagination).
+In the vast majority of cases, this should work fine.
+However, for accounts with a very large number of volumes, the API server-chosen default page size may be too small to return all volumes within the configured (sidecar-provided) timeout.

+For that reason, the default page size can be customized by passing the `--default-volumes-page-size` flag a positive number.

+---
+**Notes:**

+1. The user is responsible for selecting a value below the maximum limit mandated by the DO API.
+Please see the API reference link above to see the current limit.
+2. The configured sidecar timeout values may need to be aligned with the chosen page size.
+In particular, csi-attacher invokes `ListVolumes` to periodically synchronize the API and cluster-local volume states; as such, its timeout must be large enough to account for the expected number of volumes in the given account and region.
+3. The default page size does not become effective if an explicit page size (more precisely, _max entries_ in CSI spec speak) is passed to a given gRPC method.

+---

 ## Development